 Group Testing allows students to take the Marian University assessment on-site in a group setting.

-Students must complete the Accuplacer assessments prior to their scheduled registration day.
+Students must complete the Accuplacer assessments prior to their scheduled SOAR date.
 This will allow Marian's learning specialists and academic advisors the time necessary to carefully consider each student's entire academic history (high school grades, high school course selection, ACT scores, and placement exam scores) before recommending course placements.

 Accuplacer testing options are selected when completing Step Two of the New Student Enrollment Form.